 The bar chart and table below provide an indication of the risks of investing in the Fund by showing: (a) changes in the performance of the Fund's Class A Shares from year to year; and (b) how the average annual total returns of the Fund's Class A, Class C, Institutional, Investor and Class R6 Shares compare to those of a regulatorily required broad-based securities market index (Bloomberg Global Aggregate Bond Index (Gross, USD, Hedged)) (the "Regulatory Benchmark") and the J.P.
-Morgan Emerging Markets Bond Index (EMBISM) Global Diversified Index (Gross, USD, Unhedged) (the "Performance Benchmark").
+Morgan Corporate Emerging Markets Bond Index

+(CEMBISM)-Broad Diversified Index (Gross, USD, Unhedged) (the "Performance Benchmark").
 The Performance Benchmark is generally more representative of the market sectors and/or types of investments in which the Fund invests or to which the Fund has exposure and which the Investment Adviser uses to measure the Fund's performance.
 The Fund has included in the table below the performance of the Regulatory Benchmark, which represents a broader measure of market performance, to comply with new regulatory requirements.
 For additional information about these benchmark indices, please see "Additional Performance and Benchmark Information" on page 48 of the Prospectus.
+Through October 31, 2023, the Fund had been known as the Goldman Sachs Local Emerging Markets Debt Fund, and certain of its principal investment strategies differed.
+Performance information set forth below reflects the Fund's former strategies prior to that date.
+In addition, as of that date, the Fund's benchmark changed from the J.P.
+Morgan Government Bond Index (GBI-EMSM)-Emerging Markets Global Diversified (Gross, USD, Unhedged) to the J.P.
+Morgan Corporate Emerging Markets Bond Index (CEMBISM)-Broad Diversified Index (Gross, USD, Unhedged).
+The Investment Adviser believes that the J.P.
+Morgan Corporate Emerging Markets Bond Index (CEMBISM)-Broad Diversified Index (Gross, USD, Unhedged) is a more appropriate benchmark against which to measure performance in light of the changes to the Fund's principal investment strategies.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
-Updated performance information is available at no additional cost at am.gs.com or by calling the appropriate phone number on the back cover of the Prospectus.
+Updated performance information is available at no cost at am.gs.com or by calling the appropriate phone number on the back cover of the Prospectus.